René Petitbon

 René Jean Albert Petitbon (18 August 1902 – 2 February 1965) was a French colonial administrator who served as Governor of French Polynesia and French Somaliland in the 1950s.

 Biography

-Petitbon was born in Pau in 1902.
+Petitbon was born in Pau in 1902, the brother of writer and journalist Pierre-Henri.
 After earning a Bachelor of the Arts in 1923, he completed his military service between 1925 and 1926.
 He then taught in lycées in Saint-Étienne and Clermont-Ferrand until joining the Alsatian Bank Society in 1928.
 He became deputy director for the Haut-Rhin region in 1935 and then served as director general of the Banques Populaire of the North Paris region from 1937 until 1944.